Cerberus-Wallet/cerberus-firmware/docs/core/tests/index.md

 We have two types of tests in Core:

-1. Unit tests that are specific to Trezor Core.
+1. Unit tests that are specific to Cerberus Core.
-2. Common tests, which are common to both Trezor Core (Model T, Safe 3) and Legacy (Model one).
+2. Common tests, which are common to both Cerberus Core (Model T, Safe 3) and Legacy (Model one).
 Device tests belong to this category.

 ## Core unit tests